dylan7474/cpmEmulator/README.md

 - A CPU core that implements the full 8080 instruction set along with the Z80 rotate/bit (`CB`) and block transfer/compare (`ED`) groups required by CP/M system binaries, including recent additions such as `NEG`, `RETN`/`RETI`, interrupt mode selection (`IM n`), register transfers with `I`/`R`, the decimal rotate helpers `RRD`/`RLD`, and comprehensive IX/IY-prefixed arithmetic, load, and block instructions.
 - A flat 64 KiB memory map suitable for early CP/M programs.
 - A configurable disk subsystem with multi-drive support wired into BIOS trap handlers.
-Each mounted image tracks per-drive geometry, exposes CP/M-compatible drive tables, sector translation tables, and disk parameter headers for `SELDSK`, caches recently accessed sectors, persists allocation vector updates alongside directory metadata, and reports detailed status codes so CP/M filesystem routines can react to I/O faults while the full FDC emulation evolves.
+Each mounted image tracks per-drive geometry, exposes CP/M-compatible drive tables, sector translation tables, and disk parameter headers for `SELDSK`, caches recently accessed sectors, persists allocation vector updates alongside directory metadata, reports detailed status codes so CP/M filesystem routines can react to I/O faults while the full FDC emulation evolves, and can infer geometry directly from optional CPMI headers without an explicit `--disk-geom` override.
 - CP/M-style BIOS warm boot and BDOS entry points that translate console and file calls into host operations so simple programs can interact with the environment.
 - BDOS trampolines covering sequential and random record file I/O alongside directory search helpers (`SEARCH FIRST`/`SEARCH NEXT`) so console utilities can enumerate the mounted disk images without custom host shims while remaining compatible with extent sequencing.
+- Console device shims that drive the standard console, punch, and list streams so host tooling can observe printer or paper-tape output without custom BIOS patches.

 Expect to extend the instruction coverage and peripheral behaviour as CP/M functionality is implemented.